It was very affecting and I loved it.

 Our concert home is St Stephen’s Church, Rochester Row, Westminster.

-Our fifth concert at St John’s Smith Square was on 11 April 2017, performing the Mozart Mass in C Minor.
-We have also performed twice at the Guards’ Chapel, Wellington Barracks and have given a concert as part of the Brandenburg London Choral Festival.
+We have also performed twice at the Guards’ Chapel, Wellington Barracks and have given a concert at St Sepulchre-without-Newgate in the City of London as part of the Brandenburg London Choral Festival.

 Where practicable our concerts have free admission.
 Instead of charging entry we have collections at the end of our performances – an important aspect of our ethos.